-The internet contains so much information that I consider it as the new textbook.
+The internet contains so much information that I consider it the new textbook.
 Almost everyone knows how to use a computer.
 Millions of people now get their e-mails through their smart phones, i-pads and even some watches when they are away from their computers.

 Access to the internet is available everywhere you go.
 Adults use this new textbook to look up weather information, health issues or to stay in touch with their favorite sports team.
 It has become an integral part of our lives.